amneetkhaira/COSC310/README.md

 [Final Documentation](./COSC%20310%20-%20Final%20Documentation.pdf)

 # Updates for the Individual Project
+**Details:** For this assignment I have taken the output of my teams A3 and continued development with it by adding on features.
+I have cloned my teams A3 repository and worked on my own repository from there.
 ## List of features implemented through use of public APIs
 - Google Translate API - implemented as Google Cloud Translation API.
 - Google Places API.